healdgar/GooglePhotosDownloader/README.md

 - Handles filepath conflicts during organization
 - Ratelimits requests to avoid Google API limits
 - Provides statistics on the download results
+- Compatible with saving to a Windows OneDrive folder, even if the files are set to "free up space" and are in the cloud.

 ## Usage